anandkn1884/dataCleanup/README.md

 # dataCleanup
-Data cleanup code written in Python
+Data cleanup code written in Python that used Natural Language Took Kit (NLTK) Libraries.

 Uses various libraries and logics for data preprocessing